skybe077/CleaningData/Codebook.md

 As per instructions, I merged and averaged the datasets, and cleaned up the labels.
 The only addition is the "origin" variable which identifies the originating dataset.

-See readMe.txt	--> *Usage* section for steps that merged, transformed and tidied these datasets into the final dataset.
+See readMe.md	--> *Usage* section for steps that merged, transformed and tidied these datasets into the final dataset.

 ##Variables##
 ---